 - Random Story Idea Generator – Sci-Fi Story Ideas

 As your students begin to delve into the sci-fi genre, remind them that there is no right or wrong way to work with these science fiction writing prompts.
-All they need to do is keep on writing!
+With so many topics at hand, all they need to do is keep on writing!

 Until next time, write on…